quantopy-dev/quantopy/docs/source/getting_started/index.rst

             <div id="collapseSeven" class="collapse" data-parent="#accordion">
                 <div class="card-body">

 Change the structure of your data table in multiple ways.
-You can :func:`~pandas.melt` your data table from wide to long/tidy form or :func:`~pandas.pivot` from long to wide format.
+You can :func:`~quantopy.melt` your data table from wide to long/tidy form or :func:`~quantopy.pivot` from long to wide format.
 With aggregations built-in, a pivot table is created with a single command.

 .. image:: ../_static/schemas/07_melt.svg